GENI-NSF/geni-tools/README-omni.txt

 Delete all your slivers first!
 Deleting your slice does not free up resources at various aggregates.

-Note that DeleteSlice is not supported by all control frameworks: some just let slices expire.
+Note that !DeleteSlice is not supported by all control frameworks: some just let slices expire.

 ==== listmyslices ====